thenadz/document-gallery/tags/3.1/README.txt

 == Screenshots ==

+1. Document Gallery integrates directly with the WordPress Media Manager.
+2. The common configuration options are directly accessible through the Media Manager interface, but additional configuration can be manually added to the generated shortcode.
-1. This is an example of "fancy" thumbnails.
+3. This is an example of "fancy" thumbnails.
 The images are a copy of the front page for each document.
-2. This is an example of multiple Document Galleries on a single page (using the `ids` attribute).
+4. This is an example of multiple Document Galleries on a single page (using the `ids` attribute).
 It also shows how images will appear in a Document Gallery.
 Note that the description field supports HTML markup, so the possibilities are endless!
-3. This is how the Document Gallery looks with `descriptions=false` (default).
+5. This is how the Document Gallery looks with `descriptions=false` (default).
 Note that the display inherits styling from your active theme.

 == Changelog ==